Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

-The dataset incorporates data from diverse sources.
-For optical data, we used top-of-atmosphere reflectance values of six bands, namely, blue, green, red, near-infrared and two shortwave-infrared bands from Landsat\,5,\,7,\,8 and Sentinel-2.
+The tile-based dataset incorporates data from diverse sources.
+For optical data, we used top-of-atmosphere reflectance values of six bands, namely, blue, green, red, near-infrared and two shortwave-infrared bands (${\approx 1.6 \mu\text{m}}$ and ${\approx 2.2 \mu\text{m}}$) from Landsat\,5,\,7,\,8 and Sentinel-2.
 As SAR features, $\sigma_0$-calibrated amplitude images acquired by ENVISAT and Sentinel-1 from both ascending and descending orbital paths were employed.
 In addition to the amplitude, interferometric SAR (InSAR) coherence images were used if available.
 Shuttle Radar Topography Mission DEM (SRTM), ALOS World 3D 30m (AW3D30) and Copernicus GLO-30 DEM (Cop30DEM) were used to represent elevation data and terrain slopes.
-The data sources were chosen based upon the data availability and the date for which inventories were created.
-We employed regional inventories for glacier outlines in the Alps\supercite{paul_alps_inventory_2020}, New Zealand\supercite{carrivick_nzinventory_2019}, and Svalbard\supercite{npi_svalbardinventory_2020} (we received a preliminary version of the dataset from the authors), while GLIMS\supercite{glims} directly provided reference data for the remaining regions, with only a few original references found in the metadata\supercite{rgi,davies_an1inventory_2012,tielidze_cauinventory_2018,winsvold_sc1inventory_2014}.
+We employed regional inventories for glacier outlines in the Alps\supercite{paul_alps_inventory_2020}, New Zealand\supercite{carrivick_nzinventory_2019}, Northern Scandinavia\supercite{andreassen_norwayinventory20182019_2022} and Svalbard\supercite{npi_svalbardinventory_2020} (we received a preliminary version of the dataset from the authors), while GLIMS\supercite{glims} directly provided reference data for the remaining regions, with only a few original references found in the metadata\supercite{rgi,davies_an1inventory_2012,tielidze_cauinventory_2018,winsvold_sc1inventory_2014}.
+Optical imagery was chosen to match the exact dates specified in glacier inventory metadata, particularly focusing on late summer acquisitions at the end of the ablation season before the first major snow event to ensure minimal seasonal snow cover.
+For SAR and DEM data, where exact date matching was not feasible, we selected images within a constrained temporal window---up to a month for SAR and seven years for DEM, except Antarctica and Greenland which are not covered by SRTM and where we used AW3D30.
 All images were resampled to 10\,m resolution to match with the highest spatial resolution of Sentinel-2, nearest neighbour interpolation was applied to the optical bands, while bilinear interpolation was used for resampling the rest of the data.
-We divided all regions into near-squared tiles of an approximate size of $10\times10$\,km$^2$, and randomly selected approximately 60\% tiles for training, 20\% for validation and 20\% for testing.
-Figure\,\ref{fig:dataset_overview} shows an overview of the collected dataset and study areas, and Table\,\ref{tab:dataset_summary} provides its summary.
+Following a widely accepted practice in remote sensing studies, we divided all regions into near-squared tiles of an approximate size of $10\times10$\,km$^2$, and randomly selected approximately 60\% tiles for training, 20\% for validation and 20\% for testing.
+Figure\,\ref{fig:dataset_overview} shows an overview of the tile-based dataset and study areas, and Table\,\ref{tab:dataset_summary} provides its summary.